Trying to help new creatives get a foot on the ladder and stay there? Me too!

 If you prefer just talking things through, I’d love to chat.
 Just send me an email using the form below…

-Run Your Money is a short course designed to encourage creative students to take an active hand in managing their money.
+Run Your Money is a short course designed to encourage students and early-career creatives to take an active hand in managing their money.

 Each of the five workshops explains a key principle (e.g. net worth and cashflow) in a clear, relatable fashion.
 They incorporate tasks, discussions and activities that encourage participants to take action and apply the ideas to their own lives.